mareenp/prognostic-efficacy-combination/README.md

 See the above-mentioned article.

 * **Who maintains and contributes to the project:**
-The code was written by Mareen Pigorsch and Stefan Gehrig.
+The code was written by Mareen Pigorsch, Stefan Gehrig and Geraldine Rauch.